lukewhitehouse/groot/readme.md

 Groot prides itself on the following:

 - Flexibility: Complete control to fit it into your own workflow or framework.
-- Modular: Defaults to a BEM structured Grid System
+- Modular: Defaults to a BEM structured Grid System and keeps the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) in mind at all times.
 - Configurable: Ability to change any class names, gutter sizes or alignment declarations to your hearts desire.
 - Lightweight: With its opt-in columns, you're looking at around 5kb minified and gzipped.